kubeluk/SQL2SHACL/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-SQL2SHACL implements the constraint rewriting proposed in the paper "A Source-to-Target Constraint rewriting for Direct Mapping" by Ratan Bahadur Thapa and Martin Giese [[1]](#1).
+SQL2SHACL implements the constraint rewriting in two versions: one proposed in the paper "A Source-to-Target Constraint rewriting for Direct Mapping" by Ratan Bahadur Thapa and Martin Giese [[1]](#1), other one aligns the W3C Recommendation [A Direct Mapping of Relational Data to RDF](https://www.w3.org/TR/rdb-direct-mapping/)

 ![Architecture diagram](/assets/sql2shacl_arch_dark.svg "Architecture diagram")